Find Product

 🔍 Broker insight

 Where possible, place your fleet motor and Contractors All Risk with insurers whose wordings are written to work together without gaps.
-Some specialist construction insurers offer package policies that include both elements under a single contract, which eliminates the grey zone problem entirely.
+Some specialist construction insurers offer package policies that include both elements under a single contract, which removes the grey zone problem entirely.
 This approach typically produces better value than buying each element separately and is worth asking your broker about specifically.

 Subcontractors’ vehicles and hired-in plant